 Serving Suggestions

-This is an easy spaghetti bolognese dish that screams out for some tweaks.
+Pasta alla Bolognese screams out for some tweaks.
 Not because it needs it, but because it can take on so many other flavors so well.
-This makes this kosher spaghetti bolognese recipe so much fun to experiment with.
 Try these creative and exciting serving suggestions:

 - Spice it up.
 Sprinkling some crushed red pepper flakes over the top.